NSMBW-Community/NSMBW-Decomp/docs/CONTRIBUTING.md

   - Protected
   - Private

-- If the virtual functions do not follow the ordering conventions, then those rules can be ignored.
+- If the virtual functions do not follow the ordering conventions, the above rules can be ignored.

 ## Documentation